Shagshag/prestashop-documentation/AdminStatsTabControllerCore.md

 * Visibility: **public**
 * This method is defined by [AdminPreferencesControllerCore](AdminPreferencesControllerCore)
-* This method is defined in [controllers/admin/AdminStatsTabController.php line 32](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsTabController.php#32)
+* This method is defined in [controllers/admin/AdminStatsTabController.php line 32](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsTabController.php#L32)

-### updateOptionPsMultishopFeatureActive
+### <a name="method-updateOptionPsMultishopFeatureActive"></a>updateOptionPsMultishopFeatureActive

     mixed AdminPreferencesControllerCore::updateOptionPsMultishopFeatureActive(string $value)